Navu4/Breast-Cancer-Prediction/README.md

 ### Splitting the dataset into Train and Test set
-Using sklearn library train_test_split from sklearn.model_selection import train_test_split
+- Using sklearn library train_test_split
+from sklearn.model_selection import train_test_split

 ### Create Baseline model on the Training set
-Used KFold cross validation for train the data for different train and test sets
+- Used KFold cross validation for train the data for different train and test sets

 ### Evalution of Algorithms on Standardised Data
-Created Pipeline for first Scaling the data and then train the data different classification models
+- Created Pipeline for first Scaling the data and then training the data different classification models

 ### Hyperparameter Tuning - Tuning SVM
-Used GridSearchCV for hyperparameter tuning of SVM model. from sklearn.model_selection import GridSearchCV
+- Used GridSearchCV for hyperparameter tuning of SVM model. from sklearn.model_selection import GridSearchCV

 ### Application of SVM on dataset
-Fitting the SVM model using the dataset
+- Fitting the SVM model using the dataset

 ### Predicting the Test set results
-Predicting the test set results using .predict and comparing the results with the actual values
+- Predicting the test set results using .predict and comparing the results with the actual values

 ### Accuracy and Evaluation of SVM Model